Skip to main content

 2 · The strategy stack

-Twelve documented methodologies.
+Twelve written-down methods.
 Six live, six in the pipeline.

-Each strategy scans the same universe but is built on a different methodology.
-Together they diversify what the feed picks up — quality, momentum, low-vol, multi-factor — so a quiet regime for one approach isn't a quiet regime for all.
-A strategy moves from the pipeline to the live feed only after the internal-review checklist is cleared.
+Each strategy scans the same universe but uses different rules.
+Together they widen what the feed picks up — quality, momentum, low-loss, multi-factor — so a slow stretch for one doesn't slow down the whole feed.
+A strategy goes live only after the internal-review checklist is cleared.

 Multi-factorLive